KevinSilden/SildenRSS/README.md

 Written in C++, as well as a compiler in powershell.
 Clickable titles, opens the links in web browser.
 Will add a few more news sites later (maybe)

-Needs WinLibs to launch; winget install winlibs
+Needs WinLibs to launch; winget install winlibs / https://github.com/brechtsanders/winlibs_mingw

+Needs to be set as env. variable